 - 8.3.1: A dropped ball is a way of restarting the match after a temporary stoppage which becomes necessary, while the ball is in play, for any reason not mentioned elsewhere in the rules.
-In particular, the referee may call a game-stuck situation if there is no progress of the game for $\frac{60 \text{ } 30}{\text{ }}$ s. - 8.3.2: The game is continued at the center mark.
+In particular, the referee may call a game-stuck situation if there is no progress of the game for 30s. - 8.3.2: The game is continued at the center mark.
 A goal can be scored directly from a dropped ball.
-The procedure for dropped ball is the same as for kick-off, except that the robots of both teams must be outside the center circle (or at or behind restart positions if positioned manually).
+The procedure for dropped ball is the same as for kick-off, except that the robots of both teams must be outside the center circle.
 The ball is in play immediately after the referee gives the signal. - 8.3.3: If a player moves too close to the ball before the referee gives the signal, a kick-off is awarded to the opponent team.